The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Richard Benjamin.
 Perf.
 Sean Penn, Elizabeth McGovern, Nicolas Cage.
 Paramount, 1984.

-Synopsis: Two young men (Penn & Cage), about to join the Marines in early 1943, spend their final days in town finding out about love and growing up.
-Penn falls in love with the new girl in town (McGovern), who works part-time at the local public library.
+Synopsis: Two young men (Sean Penn & Nicolas Cage), about to join the Marines in early 1943, spend their final days in town finding out about love and growing up.
+Penn falls in love with the new girl in town (Elizabeth McGovern), who works part-time at the local public library.
+In one scene, Penn knocks over a bookcase, and in another, McGovern gathers books to take to wounded soldiers at the local hospital.

 Role Call: Elizabeth McGovern as Caddie Winger—Spirited Young Girl; Patricia Allison as Mrs. Spangler—Information Provider (female)